1881 VFA season

 The 1881 VFA season was the fifth season of the Victorian Football Association (VFA), the highest-level senior Australian rules football competition in the colony of Victoria.

 won the premiership for the first time, after finishing the season with seven wins from its eleven senior matches.

 Association membership

 Prior to the start of the 1881 season, the West Melbourne Football Club resigned from the senior ranks of the Association, leaving seven clubs.

 Premiership season

 The 1881 premiership was won by the South Melbourne Football Club, with placing second.

 The two clubs had almost equal records in senior matches played, with South Melbourne winning seven and drawing three of eleven matches, and Geelong winning seven and drawing two of ten matches.
-South Melbourne' sole loss was against Carlton, while Geelong's loss came against South Melbourne.
+South Melbourne's sole loss was against Carlton, while Geelong's loss came against South Melbourne.
 It was thought that both could lay some claim to the premiership, but the consensus among the major newspapers was that South Melbourne was the premier club as the other match they played against Geelong had been drawn. finished third.